CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.1 printers, copiers and multifunction devices.md

 The fewer devices available, the more serious it is when a single fails.
 The failure of a print server is particularly problematic because these devices are often present only once or a few times.

 To be able to respond to emergencies, a distinction should be made between central components on the one hand and printers, copiers and multifunction devices on the other.
-With a higher protection requirement regarding availability, consideration should be given to designing central components such as print servers redundantly.
+With a higher protection requirement regarding availability, consideration should be given to designing central components, such as print servers, redundantly.
 Otherwise, if the only central server fails, printing might not be possible across the LAN.

 Decentralized components, such as printers, are often found on several floors or in different offices of a building.
 In general, the printer landscape should be designed so that users can easily use another printer if one printer fails.